Mary Miller (politician): LGBT rights

 In March 2021, Miller introduced the Safety and Opportunity for Girls Act, which would ban transgender girls in schools from using bathrooms other than those of their sex assigned at birth.

 Miller criticized House speaker Nancy Pelosi (D-California) on the Equality Act, which would prohibit discrimination on the basis of sexual orientation and gender identity, saying, "She doesn't represent the American people, and Americans need to wake up and realize that the Left does not represent the traditional values of the American people."

 Miller voted against the Respect for Marriage Act, which codified parts of Obergefell v.
 Hodges.
 She wrote in a Facebook post, "This attacks the traditional family.
 All of these initiatives are deeply unpopular with the American people, and I will always vote NO against the radical agenda of the Left."

-In February 2025, Miller introduced Representative Sarah McBride (D-Delaware) by misgendering her: "The chair recognizes the gentleman from Delaware, Mr. McBride, for five minutes."
+In February 2025, Miller introduced Representative Sarah McBride (D-Delaware), who is a transgender woman, by misgendering her: "The chair recognizes the gentleman from Delaware, Mr. McBride, for five minutes."